web-deps/odom/docs/dev-tools.md

 ## Template Literals

 Template strings in JavaScript can be used to easily write domain specific languages.
-In Acom, template strings can be used to write markup and styles.
+In Odom, template strings can be used to write markup and styles.
 However, code editors usually do not provide syntax highlighting, intellisense and the like for template literals.
 Let us look at some tools you can use so that you have access to such development features in code editors.

 ### Visual Strudio Code